TilburgNetworkGroup/remify/README.md

 ```

 ### Vignettes
-In order to provide a thorough explanation over the two functions, both of them have a vignette where inputs, outputs, attributes and methods are described in detail.
+In order to provide a thorough explanation over the two main functions, both of them have a vignette where inputs, outputs, attributes and methods are described in detail.

 (_Note_: currently only the vignette for `reh()` is available)